Surgical Solutions

 - Growth Modulation (e.g. Shilla, Guided Growth)

-- Growing Rods – Magnetic (MAGEC System) and Dual Traditional Expansion Techniques
+- Growing Rods – Magnetic (MAGEC System) and Dual Expansion Techniques

 - Posterior Instrumented Fusion for Skeletally Mature Patients

-- Cervical Stabilization for Cervical Instability (e.g. Atlantoaxial Fixation, Occipitocervical Fusion)
+- Cervical Stabilisation for Cervical Instability (Atlantoaxial Fixation, Occipitocervical Fusion)

 Supportive Services

-We provide comprehensive care for bone tumours affecting the spine, combining precise imaging, minimally invasive biopsy techniques, and tailored surgical strategies.
-Our protocols prioritize oncological control, neurological preservation, and structural stability throughout diagnosis, treatment, and recovery.
+We provide comprehensive evaluation and treatment for bone tumours affecting the spine, using precise imaging, minimally invasive biopsy techniques, and personalised surgical planning.

 Tumour Types Managed